 2. Write a program which uses the TOF interrupt.
-The TOF should generate an interrupt every 174 ms. The TOF interrupt service routine should set a global flag which tells the main program the interrupt has occurred.
-In your TOF interrupt service you should read the value from the A/D conversion of Port AN7 and save it to a global variable.
-Display the A/D value to the first line of the LCD, and convert it to voltage in millivolts and write it to the second line of the LCD.
+The TOF should generate an interrupt every 174 ms.

+The TOF interrupt service routine should set a global flag which tells the main program the interrupt has occurred.
+In your TOF interrupt service you should read the value from the A/D conversion of Port it to voltage in millivolts and write it to the second line of the LCD.